-I paint portraits of contemporary people, young children with their future ahead of them, women of today, families in the midst of their busy lives.
-In my still life works I often use a prop from the past to create that dynamic between the past and the present.
-A sense of atmosphere, a mood and a feeling is often transferred by art without us knowing exactly why.
+I paint portraits of contemporary people; young children with their future ahead of them, women of today, families in the midst of their busy lives.
+In my still life paintings I often use a prop from the past to create a dynamic between the past and the present.
+A sense of atmosphere, a mood or a feeling is often transferred by art without us knowing exactly why.
 These things are hard to formalise but important to follow.

 As Seen At...

 My work has been exhibited at lots of exciting exhibitions and galleries.
 To name a few: BP Portrait Award, Royal Society of Portrait Painters, RWA Bristol, Bath Society of Artists, Royal Institute of Oil Painters, Pastel Society, Catto Gallery London, Haynes Gallery Nashville and many other places.
 It has been featured in art magazines such as American Art Collector and Artists & Illustrator’s Magazine amongst many others. (more on my CV)

 After winning the BP Travel Award I researched how lace was depicted in 17th century art and created new works inspired by my findings.
 They were exhibited at the National Portrait Gallery in London and toured the UK thereafter.

 A series of new works inspired by the Portland Collection, a family art collection gathered by the Cavendish family and kept at Welbeck Abbey.
 My new works were exhibited at the Harley Gallery within the Abbey’s grounds.

 I paint in oils and pastel and use graphite, pastel and charcoal for drawings.
 My works is often recognised by its use of warm colours and focus on tonal qualities.